smsabih/smsabih/README.md

 - 💬 Ask me about Predictive Modeling, Machine Learning, Natural Language Processing, PowerBI, and PowerQuery with Excel!
 - ⚡ Fun fact: I love cars and car prices!
 9 times out of 10, I can direct you towards your dream car based on your needs!

-#### The Projects here are uploaded to account for knowledge and experience in the Data Science and Data Analysis Industry.
-Reach out to me if you need anything regarding data and I will try my best to help you.

 ###  🛠 &nbsp;Tech Stack